East West University: Scholarships & Assistance

 East West University offers a variety of scholarships and financial assistance to support students.
 The university provides merit scholarships that range from full funding to partial tuition waivers.
 Each semester, the top 10% of students in each batch with a CGPA of 3.97 or above are awarded the EWU Merit Scholarships, valued at 90,000 BDT for undergraduate students and 75,000 BDT for postgraduate students.
 Additionally, students on the Dean's List are eligible for the Medha Lalon Fund Scholarship, which ranges from 25,000 BDT to 500,000 BDT.
 The university also offers 28 directorial scholarships each year, valued between 20,000 BDT and 25,000 BDT, for meritorious students with exceptional cases.

 For financial aid, students facing financial difficulties, with a CGPA of 3.7 and above, who have completed at least 30 credits in the last three semesters, can apply once a year for support.
 The financial aid varies from 18,000 BDT to 35,000 BDT.
 East West University provides a 50% tuition waiver for one sibling pair studying simultaneously at the university, which is worth around 45,000 BDT per year.
 The university maintains a low tuition fee rate of 4,900 BDT per credit, which varies by department.

 Research

-East West University has established a Resource Center for Research and Training (EWUCRT).
-The center generates knowledge through academic and applied research and disseminates this knowledge through training and publications.
-EWUCRT operates under a Research Committee composed of representatives from the Board, Deans, and Chairs of the Academic Departments.

-EWUCRT publishes the EWU Journal, a biannual publication featuring research papers.
-The center also publishes working papers, occasional papers, and Annual Research Abstracts.
-Faculty members and senior students of the university produce academic papers each year, which are published in various journals and conference proceedings.

-Additionally, EWUCRT collaborates with government and private institutions at both national and international levels to facilitate academic exchanges.

 In 2002, East West University organized the International Conference on Computer and Information Technology, which is part of a series of conferences focused on Computer Science and Information Technology hosted in Bangladesh since 1997 by different universities each year.
 East West University is a member of the Trade Knowledge Network, a collaboration of research institutions in developed and developing countries across Africa, Asia, Europe, and the Americas.
 The university is also active in the South Asian Network for Development and Environmental Economists (SANDEE).
-A.K.
-Enamul Haque, a professor of economics, serves as a member of the board of SANDEE and acts as an academic advisor to SANDEE researchers.

-In 2006, faculty members from East West University had 39 appearances in international journals and conferences.
-Furthermore, the university provides financial support through a faculty research program to promote a research culture on campus.